christian-konrad/chronicle-db-on-raft-thesis/src/02_introduction.md

 Fortunately, several replication algorithms have already been proposed to achieve availability under different consistency and fault-tolerance conditions.
 This work attempts to identify such a replication protocol that meets the desired write and query performance characteristics for ChronicleDB, and then find an implementation design so that it can be used as a fault-tolerant, highly available, and scalable cluster in addition to the embedded and standalone server modes.

 ## Problem Formulation

 <!-- Introduce into research methodology and questions/hypotheses -->
 <!-- DONE -->

 This brings us to the subject of this thesis.
-We try to find and evaluate an replication algorithm that has the desirable performance properties for a distributed event store with defined dependability requirements.
-To find such an algorithm, we use an explorative research approach including both quantitative and qualitative methods to discover the possible solution space:
+The objective is to move an existing standalone, non-distributed event repository into a distributed system with fault tolerance and high availability.
+To achieve this goal, we attempt to find and evaluate a replication algorithm that meets the desired performance and dependability requirements.
+To find such an algorithm, we use an exploratory research approach that includes both quantitative and qualitative methods to discover the possible solution space:

 - Identification of consistency models suitable for an event store with a specific set of dependability requirements and differentiation from other consistency models including a detailed discussion of the advantages and disadvantages of the models in question.
 - Identification and justification of a replication protocol suitable for an event store that satisfies the characteristic requirements of the selected consistency models, including a differentiation from other replication techniques.